 All Good Things Must Come To An EndAll Good Things Must Come To An End

-Foxtons was able to charge a 2% commission because they did not pay agents a commission.
-Instead, they paid them a small salary and loaded them up with lots of listings.
+Foxtons could charge a 2% commission because they did not pay agents a commission.
+Instead, they paid them a small salary and loaded them with many listings.
 Some agents juggled upwards of 70 listings at a time.
 Such a workload was impossible to manage.
 Quite often, the last time a home seller would hear from a Foxtons agent was when they listed their property.
 Then, radio silence.
 Buyers, too, were ignored.

 Before long, word got out that dealing with Foxtons was an absolute nightmare.
 Business trailed off, and when the financial crisis hit, Foxtons was no more.
-When they closed their doors, they were $40 million in the hole.
+They were $40 million in the hole when they closed their doors.

 A New Crop of Buyer’s Agent Commission Rebates EmergeA New Crop of Buyer’s Agent Commission Rebates Emerge

-The Foxtons experience did not dissuade others from following the discount and rebate model.
+Foxton’s experience did not dissuade others from following the discount and rebate model.
 Today, many brokers offer low commissions to sellers or rebates to buyers.
-For example, Redfin, the national “tech-enabled” broker, will list a home for a 1% commission.
+For example, the national “tech-enabled” broker, Redfin, will list a home for a 1% commission.

 Others offer buyers a rebate to buyers, giving them a percentage of the buy-side commission.